Stjepan Tomas: Managerial career

 On 15 November 2019, Tomas was appointed manager of Turkish Süper Lig club Antalyaspor.

 On 21 June 2022, Tomas was appointed as Head Coach of Moldovan Super Liga club Sheriff Tiraspol.
 Four months later, on 25 October 2022, Tomas resigned from the role following the clubs first League defeat of the season, to Petrocub Hîncești, and two days before an away trip to Manchester United in the UEFA Europa League.

 On 22 July 2024, Tomas was appointed as manager of Saudi Pro League club Al-Okhdood.

+On 17 March 2026, he was presented as the new head coach of Romanian Liga I club Oțelul Galați.
+On 22 September 2026, SC Oțelul Galați and manager Stjepan Tomas mutually agreed to terminate their contractual relationship.